CYBAVO/CYBAVO_WALLET_RN_SAMPLE/docs/transaction.md

 - Paging query: you can utilize `start` and `count` to fulfill paging query.
   - For example:
-    - pass `start: transactions.count, count: 10` to get 10 more records when it reaches your load more condition until there's no more transactions.
+    - Pass `start: transactions.count, count: 10` to get 10 more records when it reaches your load more condition until there's no more transactions.
     - Has more: `result.start` + `result.transactions.length` < `result.total`
 - Response: list of `Transaction`